Action Plan for College: Sophomore Year

 Testing – PSAT, ACT, & SAT

 Testing, testing, testing.
-Sometimes it seems like a never ending testing cycle for students.
-The PSAT/NMSQT is an exam offered to all juniors in October.
+Sometimes it seems like a never-ending testing cycle for students.
+The PSAT/NMSQT is an exam offered to all juniors in the fall.
 Sophomores may be offered the option to take the test for practice.
 (Some schools may offer the PSAT 10.)
-In the junior year, the primary purpose of this test is to identify candidates for the National Merit Scholarship awards.
+In your student’s junior year, the primary purpose of this test is to identify candidates for the National Merit Scholarship awards.
 Taking the test in the sophomore year, can be practice for the SAT.
 (However in our opinion, a better way to “practice” for the SAT is to take the actual SAT exam itself.)

 Ideally, students should take the ACT or SAT as close to the completion of Algebra II or Geometry as possible.
 Students can quickly forget what they learned in Geometry so try to schedule an exam when the material is still fresh in the student’s mind.